Last Updated on May 16, 2022 by Jeremy

-As with previous shows, we do not like to give everything away in our reviews.
-Instead, we're only featuring a select few of our favorite rooms and are leaving the rest for you to enjoy on your visit!
+As with all of our museum posts, we do not like to give away every exhibit.
+In this one, we're only going to share a few of our favorite rooms and encourage you to visit to see the rest!

 The Sunken Garden

 The Sunken Garden really runs the spectrum as far as flower show exhibits are concerned.
 Sometimes the room is sleek and simple and other times it is over-the-top elaborate.
 For “Monet in Bloom”, it most certainly feels like the latter.